triflicacid/triflic-script/README.md

 - `cli.js` - prompt a console-based CLI.
 Takes command line arguments.
 - `discord.js` - connect to a discord bot and listens on a particular channel (defined as `BOT_TOKEN` and `CHANNEL` in `.env`)
   Type `!start` to start the maths environment.
 Everything after this point will be fed into the engine.
 Type `!close` to close session.
+- `file.js` - takes a filename to execute

 ## CLI - Command-line Arguments
 All of these arguments are in format `--<name> <value>` or `--<name>=<value>`.
 They are all optional.